Lana Bode

 Biography

-Lana Bode is an American-British pianist, programmer and artistic director, whose performances have been described as ‘absolutely thrilling’ (Opera Today) and ‘expertly calibrated’ (BBC Music Magazine).
-She has established herself as a leading interpreter of contemporary music and an innovative cross-arts programmer.
-She performs as a solo pianist and in collaboration with leading singers and instrumentalists including Robert Cohen, Marcus Farnsworth, Anna Harvey, Robert Murray, Mark Padmore, Lucy Schaufer and James Turnbull.
+Lana Bode is an American-British pianist, programmer and artistic director, whose performance is ‘expertly calibrated’ (BBC Music Magazine) and ‘deeply examined’ (Gramophone).
+She specialises in contemporary music and innovative cross-arts programming.
+She has shared the stage with singers and instrumentalists of the highest calibre including Robert Cohen, Marcus Farnsworth, Alessandro Fisher, Marta Fontanals-Simmons, Emma Halnan, Anna Harvey, Robert Murray, Mark Padmore, Lucy Schaufer and James Turnbull.
+She is also a member of the Tailleferre Ensemble.

-In addition to her role as a contemporary song coach at Guildhall School of Music & Drama, Lana has been engaged to adjudicate and lead workshops at Manchester University, University of St Andrews and Epsom College.
+In addition to her role at Guildhall School of Music & Drama, Lana has been engaged to adjudicate and lead masterclasses and workshops at Durham University, Manchester University, University of St Andrews and Epsom College.

 Lana’s work is supported by Arts Council England, Arts and Humanities Research Council, British Council, Leverhulme Trust, Nicholas Boas Charitable Trust and Ralph Vaughan Williams Trust.